-Funded by the U.S. Agency for International Development (USAID), the Feed the Future Innovation Lab for Fish aims to reduce poverty and improve nutrition, food security, and livelihoods in partner countries through the reliable and inclusive provision of nutrient-rich fish and other aquatic foods.
+Funded by the U.S. Agency for International Development (USAID), the Feed the Future Innovation Lab for Fish aims to reduce poverty and improve nutrition, food security, and livelihoods in partner countries through the reliable provision of nutrient-rich fish and other aquatic foods.

 Rich in both macro- and micronutrients, fish and other aquatic foods are among the most traded agricultural commodities in the world.
 In low- and middle-income countries, more than 2.6 billion people depend on some form of fish for more than 20% of their total animal protein.